FreeRCT/FreeRCT/doc/BuildProgramVisualStudio.md

 # Introduction #

 This is a first step in documenting what steps are needed to compile FreeRCT on Windows using Visual Studio.
 We hope to reduce the length of this list later on.
+Build instructions for building on Linux are at [BuildProgram.md](BuildProgram.md)

 # Details #